gardener/dashboard/docs/project-ops.md

 ## Working with projects

-1. You can get the details for a project, where you’re a member (or through a service account).
+1. You can get the details for a project, where you (or the service account) is a member.

     ```
     kubectl get project flowering